hypertrack/ridesharing-ios/README.md

  - Create a Firebase project.
 For detail steps refer to _Step 1_: https://firebase.google.com/docs/ios/setup#create-firebase-project
  - Register Driver app with `com.hypertrack.ridesharing.driver.ios.github` bundle ID and Rider app with `com.hypertrack.ridesharing.rider.ios.github` bundle ID.
 More details in _Step 2_: https://firebase.google.com/docs/ios/setup#register-app
  - Move Driver app's `GoogleService-Info.plist` to the Driver app target and Rider's to Riders.
 Described in _Step 3_: https://firebase.google.com/docs/ios/setup#add-config-file No need to follow Step 4 and 5, they are already implemented in the app.
- - Create Cloud Firestore database in test mode by following the "Create a Cloud Firestore database" section from this guide https://firebase.google.com/docs/firestore/quickstart#create No need to foolow other steps, they are already implemented in the app.
+ - Create Cloud Firestore database in test mode by following the "Create a Cloud Firestore database" section from this guide https://firebase.google.com/docs/firestore/quickstart#create No need to follow other steps, they are already implemented in the app.
  - Follow instructions in our [firebase repo](https://github.com/hypertrack/ridesharing-firebase) to setup Firebase Cloud Functions that act as a backend, interacting with HyperTrack APIs.
  - Note that Firebase Cloud Firestore and Cloud Functions are _not required_ to use HyperTrack SDKs.
 You may have your own server that is connected to your apps.